 Once the bleeding has been done, please check brake fluid level on master cylinder.
 Close brake fluid reservoir, and zip-tie the brake lever to the throttle for at least 2 hours to ensure no leaks or other possible issues.
 For the rear, set a jug or something similar on the brake pedal to apply pressure.
 If the lines are not leaking and all looks OK (bolts are tight, washers in between), you may now ride with the new system.
 Make sure the rider is aware that the overall braking feel has dramatically changed.
 We suggest taking it easy to get used to the new brake lever feel and pressure.
 We recommend checking your brake system periodically; keep in mind brake lines must be checked very carefully!
 If there are any signs of damage or stress to the lines, the complete brake system must be replaced.
+Remember, our brake lines have a LIFETIME WARRANTY!

-Looking for dependable motorcycle brake parts?
-Visit our website.
+Discover other motorcycle brake parts on our website.